-- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - Bidirectional transmission improves the cost balance between the fiber and the PHYs by halving the number of fibers required - Bidirectional optics should represent only a minor increase in cost over the dual-fiber versions of the same speed, due to the inclusion of the diplexer - Installation costs should be better than dual-fiber, as single fiber reduces complexity - Operational costs should be quite similar to dual-fiber - Bidirectional optics will reuse the PMA and PCS from existing PHYs, also reducing costs
+- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - Bidirectional transmission improves the cost balance between the fiber and the PHYs by halving the number of fibers required, increasing the efficiency of existing fiber deployments - Bidirectional optics should represent only a minor increase in cost over the dual-fiber versions of the same speed, due to the inclusion of the diplexer - Installation costs should be better than dual-fiber, as single fiber reduces complexity - Operational costs should be quite similar to dual-fiber - Bidirectional optics will reuse the PMA and PCS from existing PHYs, also reducing costs